 |Torrenting — Offers P2P optimized servers for Torrenting.|

 Surfshark is a household name when it comes to inexpensive and reliable VPNs.
-You can register Surfshark for 11.95$/month to test their service.
+It enables you to stream Disney Plus, Amazon Prime, BBC iPlayer, Netflix and more.
+You can register Surfshark for $2.05/month to test their service.
 They offer a 30-day money-back guarantee with no strings attached!
 The process is hassle-free and takes 2-7 days.
 All you have to do is contact their live chat for a refund.

 The representative may inquire further about the reason.
 You can give an explanation but we recommend politely refusing and getting on with the refund process.
 In our experience, the refund application took merely a few minutes followed by a refund confirmation email that we received 3 days later.

 We have analyzed Surfshark’s money-back guarantee and trust me, they are generous in refunding your money back.
 Because of their 30-day refund policy, we recommend signing up for 1 month and binge on your favorite shows on Netflix, Hulu, etc to your heart’s extent.

 You must be wondering, why should I register for Surfshark with my payment details in the first place?

 Well, Surfshark has a plethora of premium features such as AES encryption, protection against WEBRTC leaks, unlimited download/streaming, and support for Shadowsocks, an open-source internet protocol designed to circumvent internet censorship.
 Other benefits include a strict no-logs policy, Automatic Kill Switch, DNS, and leak protection and multi-hop servers.